-Regarding contract types, at three sites-Moab, Paducah, and Portsmouth- officials stated that they manage certain portions of their base operations costs by employing the firm-fixed-price contract type. .
-A standard firm-fixed-price contract is designed to manage costs by ensuring that the contractor takes on all of the risk of cost increases, and not the government.
-If the contractor were to improve the cost effectiveness of base operations under this contract type, the subsequent savings would be kept by the contractor-not the government-as the government has already agreed to a set, unchangeable price for the contracted services.
+b, Paducah, and e certain portions of their xed-price contract type..
+A o manage costs by risk of cost increases, and mprove the cost ntract type, the subsequent savings would be kept by the contractor-not the government-as the government has already agreed to a set, unchangeable price for the contracted services.

-In our reviews of contract documentation and interviews with site officials, we found that some sites, including Hanford and the Savannah River Site, use the cost-plus-award-fee contract type to manage certain base operations and that those contracts include terms meant to encourage cost-effective base operations performance.
+In our reviews of contract documentation and interviews with site officials. we found that some sites, including Hanford and the Savannah River Site, use the cost-plus-award-fee contract type to manage certain base operations and that those contracts include terms meant to encourage cost-effective base operations performance.
 Under this contract type, the government pays the contractor's actual allowable costs, as prescribed by the contract for work performed, meaning that reducing the cost of base operations can result in less money being paid by the government.
-Through this contract type, contractors can be incentivized to reduce costs because the cost effectiveness of base operations can be included
+Through this contract type, contractors can be incentivized to reduce costs because the cost effectiveness of base operations can be included in both objective and subjective performance evaluations that may result in an additional award fee for the contractor.